appwrite/rfc/009-s3-storage-support.md

 ### Generating Signature
 The authorization signature will have to be generated, for that we will need, Access Key, Secret, Bucket, Region, and Access Control List.
 The following sample code shows how we can generate AWS auth signature v4.

+We will use `private` ACL so that the files are only accessible via Appwrite.

 ```php
 $accessKeyId = 'YOUR_ACCESS_KEY_ID';
 $secretKey = 'YOUR_SECRET_KEY';